What is cookie tracking?

 Here are some examples of conditions that may affect which cookies are set by your site:

 - The browser agent used to access the site, e.g. Internet Explorer may not see a Facebook like-button and the associated cookies, because Facebook has not been visited.

 - Geographic location, e.g. some content and related cookies might be presented to USA users only due to legislation.

 - Referrer, e.g. referrers from Reddit see specific content and are sent related cookies.

-- Screen resolution, e.g. iPhone users get specific cookies.
+- Specific screen resolution, e.g. iPhone users get specific cookies.

 - Time conditioning, e.g. some cookies may be set on a certain day, after the third visit, or when a user has been on the site for two minutes, etc.